qamarian-inc/amanda/README.md

 ## Using Amanda

-Using this framework is as simple as downloading its source code, and adding more services to the source code.
+Using this framework is as simple as downloading its source code, adding more services to the source code, then compiling the code, to produce your cloud application.

 > In case you don't understand what is meant by a service, a service is a function that serves an HTTP request.
 See shutdown\_Manager (in file cx\_Shutdown\_Manager.go), to see how services are designed.